Scientific name: Reynoutrica japonica

 What Is It?

-Japanese knotweed, an escaped ornamental, is a shrubby perennial that was first introduced in the United States from Asia.
-It grows very aggressively along roadways, neglected gardens, streambeds, and in moist, wet places.
+Japanese knotweed (Fallopia japonica), an escaped ornamental, is a shrubby plant that grows back every year.
+It was first introduced in the United States from Asia.
+This noxious weed grows very aggressively along roadways, neglected gardens, streambeds, and in moist, wet places.

 Is It Here Yet?